Kulicke and Soffa Industries (KLIC) Scheduled to Post Earnings on Wednesday

-Kulicke and Soffa Industries (NASDAQ:KLIC) is set to release its earnings data after the market closes on Wednesday, February 2nd.
+Kulicke and Soffa Industries (NASDAQ:KLIC) is scheduled to post its quarterly earnings results after the market closes on Wednesday, February 2nd.
 Analysts expect Kulicke and Soffa Industries to post earnings of $1.92 per share for the quarter.
-Persons interested in participating in the company’s earnings conference call can do so using this link.
+Investors that wish to listen to the company’s conference call can do so using this link.

-Kulicke and Soffa Industries (NASDAQ:KLIC) last announced its quarterly earnings results on Wednesday, November 17th.
-The semiconductor company reported $2.17 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.13 by $0.04.
+Kulicke and Soffa Industries (NASDAQ:KLIC) last announced its quarterly earnings data on Wednesday, November 17th.
+The semiconductor company reported $2.17 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.13 by $0.04.
+The business had revenue of $485.33 million during the quarter, compared to analysts’ expectations of $485.00 million.
 Kulicke and Soffa Industries had a return on equity of 41.70% and a net margin of 24.19%.
-The firm had revenue of $485.33 million for the quarter, compared to the consensus estimate of $485.00 million.
-During the same period in the prior year, the company posted $0.29 earnings per share.
+During the same quarter in the previous year, the business earned $0.29 earnings per share.
 On average, analysts expect Kulicke and Soffa Industries to post $6 EPS for the current fiscal year and $5 EPS for the next fiscal year.

 A hedge fund recently raised its stake in Kulicke and Soffa Industries stock.
-UBS Group AG increased its holdings in shares of Kulicke and Soffa Industries, Inc. (NASDAQ:KLIC) by 190.4% in the third quarter, according to its most recent filing with the SEC.
-The fund owned 27,707 shares of the semiconductor company’s stock after acquiring an additional 18,165 shares during the period.
-UBS Group AG’s holdings in Kulicke and Soffa Industries were worth $1,615,000 at the end of the most recent quarter.
-Institutional investors own 90.74% of the company’s stock.
+UBS Group AG raised its stake in shares of Kulicke and Soffa Industries, Inc. (NASDAQ:KLIC) by 190.4% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 27,707 shares of the semiconductor company’s stock after acquiring an additional 18,165 shares during the quarter.
+UBS Group AG’s holdings in Kulicke and Soffa Industries were worth $1,615,000 at the end of the most recent reporting period.
+90.74% of the stock is currently owned by institutional investors and hedge funds.

 About Kulicke and Soffa Industries